 The Company uses fair value measurements to record fair value adjustments to certain assets and liabilities and to determine fair value disclosures.
+The Company's financial instruments consist principally of cash, cash equivalents, short-term investments, accounts receivable, accounts payable, operating lease liabilities, warrant liabilities and a term loan.
 Fair value is measured as the price that would be received from the sale of an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques that are consistent with the market, income or cost approach are used to measure fair value.
 The fair value hierarchy prioritizes the inputs to valuation techniques used to measure fair value into three levels: